You can look for a job in the hotel industry if looking.in the Asheville area.

 Which Industries Hardest Hit

 In addition to this being the most stinging pinch that small businesses have felt in the last 16 years, the open jobs rate is also placing a strain on the construction industry.
 According to a study by the Associated General Contractors of America, nearly 70 percent of US construction firms cannot seem to find skilled trade workers that would enable them to continuously seek new work bids.
-This means fewer electricians, concrete workers, bricklayers, plumbers, and carpenters are available to join crews for new construction.
+This means fewer electricians, concrete workers, bricklayers, plumbers, and carpenters are available to join crews for new construction jobs.

 The effect has a different tension in each US region, with the West having the toughest challenges while handling a 75 percent shortage.
 Even in the Northeast region, where the shortages appear to be smaller at 63 percent, contractors are still at a loss for more than half of their skilled trade workforce.
 The South and the Midwest are at 70 and 72 percent respectively.
 Companies who depend on new contracts to grow revenue cannot meet building needs demands.